chelly182/pizza-project/README.md

 # Learn To Code
 ## Love For Pizza

-My favorite pizza toppings are...
+My favorite pizza toppings are:

+* cheese
+* more cheese
+* even more cheese
+* mushrooms